ibm-cloud-docs/satellite/storage-ocs-local.md

     {: pre}

 1. Review the [Red Hat OpenShift container storage configuration parameters](#sat-storage-ocs-local-params-cli).
 1. Copy the following command and replace the variables with the parameters for your storage configuration.
 You can pass additional parameters by using the `--param "key=value"` format.
 For more information, see the `ibmcloud sat storage config create --name` [command](/docs/satellite?topic=satellite-satellite-cli-reference#cli-storage-config-create).
 Be sure to include the `/dev/disk/by-id/` prefix for your `mon-device-path` and `osd-device-path` values.
 If you are using a {{site.data.keyword.cos_short}} backing store, be sure to specify the regional public endpoint in the following format: `https://s3.us-east.cloud-object-storage.appdomain.cloud`.
-Do not specify the {{site.data.keyword.cos_short}} parameters when you create your configuration if you do not use an {{site.data.keyword.cos_full_notm}} service instance as your backing store in your existing configuration.
+Don't specify the {{site.data.keyword.cos_short}} parameters if your existing configuration doesn't use {{site.data.keyword.cos_full_notm}}.

     Note that you must specify separate disks or separate partitions for each `mon-device-path` and `osd-device-path`.
 You must assign one disk or one partition for each OSD or MON storage device.
 For disks without partitions, specify separate disks.
 For partitioned disks, you can specify the same disk, but you must specify separate partitions.
     {: note}